 Ever seen f2 Cameracraft?
-Ever handled a copy?
-If not, you don’t know what you are missing!
 The bi-monthly magazine is printed in England to super-high standards, not like most photo mags.
 It’s better printing than many books.
 It is edited in Scotland by David Kilpatrick (formerly of Photo Technique, Creative Photography, Photography, PHOTOpro, Photon, Minolta Image, Freelance Photographer and more) with Gary Friedman as US editor and Stephen Power reporting from Ireland.

 f2 Freelance Photographer now incorporates Cameracraft.

 Each issue is a minimum 68-page perfect-bound edition on heavy silk paper, sealed, with a smooth laminated cover, costing £5.95 from your newsagent (order ISSN 1754-0615, distributed by Comag) or by subscription for £29.70 a year (saving £1 per copy, postage free!).
 This magazine is different, and better than you would expect at this price.
 There is no other UK photo magazine with quite the same look and feel.

 Use our retail stockist finder (top right) link to check UK availability by postcode.